Sybaris (mythology): Mythology

-According to the Greek mythology myth, recorded by Antoninus Liberalis, Sybaris or Lamia was a giant beast (θηρίον μέγα και υπερφυές) that dwelled on Mount Cirphis and terrorized the countryside of Krisa, ancient name of Delphi, devouring livestock and people.
+According to the Greek myth, recorded by Antoninus Liberalis, Sybaris or Lamia was a giant beast (θηρίον μέγα και υπερφυές) that dwelled on Mount Cirphis and terrorized the countryside of Krisa, situated a little southwest of Delphi (although the Homeric Hymn to Pythian Apollo suggests that Krisa was the ancient name for Delphi), devouring livestock and people.

 The people of the region asked the Oracle of Delphi how to end the depredations.
 The god Apollo answered that a young man should be offered to the beast to achieve peace from it.
-The young and handsome Alkyoneus, son of Diomos and Meganeira, was selected to be the victim, but the hero Eurybatus (Eurybarus), son of Euphemos and a descendant of the river god Axios, was overcome with love for Alkyoneus and became determined to save him.
+The young and handsome Alcyoneus, son of Diomos and Meganeira, was selected to be the victim, but the young hero Eurybatus (Eurybarus), son of Euphemos and a descendant of the river god Axios, and who by divine inspiration was passing through the region, was overcome with love for Alcyoneus and became determined to save him.
 He took his place as the victim and hurled the dragon from the mountainside, striking it against the rocks where a fountain sprung up.

-This spring was later named "Sybaris" by the locals, and was the namesake of the city of Sybaris (in what is now Italy).
+This spring was later named "Sybaris" by the locals, and was the namesake of the city of Sybaris (in what is now Italy), founded by the Locrians.

 Interpretations

-Although the primary text only refers to the Lamia-Sybaris as a giant beast, and gives no particulars on her physical description regarding any serpentine features, modern commentators have given circumstantial evidence suggesting she was a dragoness, due to paralleling stories of the male dragon, such as the Python that also despoiled the Delphi region.
+Although the primary text only refers to the Lamia-Sybaris as a giant beast, and gives no particulars on her physical description regarding any serpentine features, modern commentators have given circumstantial evidence suggesting she was a dragoness, due to paralleling stories of the male dragon Python, that also despoiled the Delphi region.

+The second-century geographer Pausanias described a copy of an older painting depicting a landscape in Temesa in which a young man captioned Sybaris is about to be sacrificed to a dusky monster called Lycas (meaning "wolfish").

 Antoninus Liberalis gave "Lamia" as an alternate name for the creature, perhaps conflating Sybaris with the better known Lamia.